puppetlabs/puppet-docs/source/guides/tools.markdown

 puppet resource (or ralsh)
 --------------------------

-Puppet resource (also known as `ralsh`, for "Resource Abstraction Layer SHell") uses Puppet's resource abstractino layer to interactively view and manipulate your local system.
+Puppet resource (also known as `ralsh`, for "Resource Abstraction Layer SHell") uses Puppet's resource abstraction layer to interactively view and manipulate your local system.

 For example, to list information about the user 'xyz':